 Hydrometallurgy is part of a multitude of processes carried out in liquid form, for the recovery of metals from ores, concentrates and salt solutions.
 The extraction of zinc, nickel and lead is done by solubilization in a multi-step process.

-Hydrometallurgy through the direct solubilization process achieves gold recovery through the PCB recycling process.
-Most hydrometallurgical processes are carried out in several complex stages, at each stage specialized chemicals are needed, either to recover the metal with impurities or to refine it by removing its impurities to obtain a nearly pure product.
+Hydrometallurgy through the direct solubilization process recovers gold from the PCB recycling process.
+Most hydrometallurgical processes are carried out in several complex stages, at each stage specialized chemicals are required, either to recover the metal with impurities to refine it by removing its impurities to obtain a nearly pure product.
 Most hydrometallurgical processes include an alkalization step.
 These processes are much more efficient if the correct choice of chemicals and their purity is ensured.